Reading time: 8 minutes

 A long period of being alone, whether forced social loneliness or self-imposed solitude, can make a person hanker for love.
 They may shower abnormal amounts of love in the hope of not losing you and being alone again.

-Their sense of immediacy of partnering and show of over-affection may be because of an insecure attachment style (either avoidant or anxious or a combination).
+Their sense of immediacy of partnering and show of over-affection may be because of an insecure attachment style (either avoidant, or anxious, or a combination).
 These people tend to have low trust in others to satisfy their emotional needs.

 This study showed that people with an insecure attachment style were more likely to engage in love bombing.

-Signs of Love-Bombing: How to know you are love-bombed?
+Love Bombing Signs: How to know you are love-bombed?

 Actually, a love bomber behaves much like “The Tinder Swindler” — a scamster using the dating app to find a girlfriend and con them into funding an extravagant lifestyle for himself.